|RES GOODMAN AWARD - for Insect Physiology and Behaviour|

-Gemma Waters, Search Museum, Hampshire County Council was awarded £850 to organise and equip ten ‘Marvellous Minibeasts’ workshops for schools during Nation Insect Week.
+Gemma Waters, Search Museum, Hampshire County Council was awarded £850 to organise and equip ten ‘Marvellous Minibeasts’ workshops for schools during National Insect Week.

-Anneliese Emmans Dean, theBigBuzz, was given £1000 to present her present her multimedia show ‘Buzzing!’ at ten venues including the RES Insect Festival in York.
+Anneliese Emmans Dean, theBigBuzz, was given £1000 to present her multimedia show ‘Buzzing!’ at ten venues including the RES Insect Festival in York.

 Robin Wooton, Chair of the Devonshire Association, was granted a £1000 contribution towards setting up a Touring Exhibition of Insect Photographs by local photographers and entitled ‘Strange Neighbours’.
 It has four topics; ‘Flight’, ‘Colour and Pattern’, ‘Behaviour’, and ‘Devon’s Special Species’.

 Mark O’Neill, TumblingDice, is in receipt of £980 to assist with the development of a computational model for the analysis of bumblebee behaviour.